+SOARS is dedicated to broadening participation in the atmospheric and related sciences.
 SOARS is an undergraduate to graduate program built around a summer research internship, mentoring by top scientists and engineers, and a supportive learning community.
 In addition to the summer internship, SOARS includes year-round support, funding to attend conferences and last-dollar tuition scholarships.
-Successful proteges are eligible to participate in the program for up to four years.
+Successful Protégés are eligible to participate in the program for up to four years.

-Your submission needs:
+Your completed SOARS application needs:

-- A SOARS application
+- The SOARS application questionnaire

-- Two letters of recommendation
+- Two (2) letters of recommendation

 - Unofficial Transcripts

-1. Academic Statement of Purpose: A statement outlining your career goals and how participating in SOARS will help you meet these goals.
+- Academic Statement of Purpose: A statement outlining your career goals and how participating in SOARS will help you meet these goals.